crt26/pqc-evaluation-tools/README.md

 [Automated Liboqs Performance Testing Instructions](docs/testing-tools-usage/liboqs-performance-testing.md)

-**Note:** HQC KEM algorithms are disabled by default in the latest Liboqs version due to a known vulnerability.
-The main setup script provides an option to enable HQC for benchmarking if required.
-Please refer to the [Advanced Setup Configuration Guide](docs/advanced-setup-configuration.md) for more information.
+> **Notice 1:** The HQC KEM algorithms are disabled by default in recent Liboqs versions due to a disclosed IND-CCA2 vulnerability.
+For benchmarking purposes, the setup process includes an optional flag to enable HQC, accompanied by a user confirmation prompt and warning.
+For instructions on enabling HQC, see the [Advanced Setup Configuration Guide](docs/advanced-setup-configuration.md), and refer to the [Disclaimer Document](./DISCLAIMER.md) for more information on this issue.

+> **Notice 2:** Memory profiling for Falcon algorithm variants is currently non-functional on **ARM** systems due to issues with the scheme and the Valgrind Massif tool.
+Please see the [bug report](https://github.com/open-quantum-safe/liboqs/issues/1761) for details.
+Testing and parsing remain fully functional for all other algorithms.

 ### OQS-Provider TLS Performance Testing
-This tool is focused on benchmarking the performance of PQC and Hybrid-PQC algorithms when integrated within OpenSSL (3.4.1) via the OQS-Provider library.
+This tool is focused on benchmarking the performance of PQC and Hybrid-PQC algorithms when integrated into TLS 1.3.
+This is done using the PQC implementations available in OpenSSL 3.5.0 alongside integrating additional PQC schemes into OpenSSL using the OQS-Provider library.

 It conducts two types of testing: